mathlover3/BoplMapMaker/Lua Api Docs.md

 ## Vec2
 the type before the funcson are its return type.
-Vec2 is just a shorthand for a table with a number value for "x" and "y"
+Vec2 is just a shorthand for outputing 2 numbers x, y

 ## Player
 the following are funcsons of the Player type (returned by some funcsons) (tecnicly its a userData type but it acts like its its own type so we can think of it like it is)